 First head from Rome to Pompeii.
 Once a thriving Roman city; today the town is best known for its UNESCO-listed archaeological digs, which are home to a wealth of relics.
 See incredibly preserved fossils and other ruins, plus plaster imprints of the town’s victims who were buried for years.

-See the remains of the Forum and Teatro Grande, were some 5,000 people could once be seated.
+See the remains of the Forum and Teatro Grande, where some 5,000 people could once be seated.
 From your Pompeii tour guide, hear about day-to-day life for the Pompeii locals as you wander streets where ancient shops, cafes and even brothels could be found.

 Finally, head back to Rome by coach and finish with a drop-off at the start point.

 Please note: Mt Vesuvius is inaccessible from November 20 to March 31.
 During this time, the hike is replaced with a visit to the iconic City of Naples.
-We’ll take a panoramic bus tour and have some free time to walk around the city centre.
+Take a panoramic bus tour and have some free time to walk around the city center.